Search This Blog

 It must have been a Sunday when we went to see this film because I remember my Uncle was visiting my grandparents next door and he only came over on Sunday afternoons.
 I showed up late to this movie because when he found out I was going to see it, he talked my ear off about the original film, and I was late to pick up my friend.

 We made it in time for the movie, but our "on-time" was at least 30 minutes before showtime.
-We'd wander around the place poking our heads into different theaters trying to score a few minutes of free movies.
+We'd wander around the place, poking our heads into different theaters and trying to score a few minutes of free movies.
 We'd get our snacks and head to our usual seats: last row, middle, with an empty seat buffer between us for snacks, coats, or whatever.
 I seem to remember this time we made it just in time for the last preview.

 The movie itself is pretty unremarkable.
-What makes it important to me is that, without getting too political, it opened my eyes that nothing from our government or media is truly as it seems.
+What makes it important to me is that, without getting too political, it opened my eyes to the fact that nothing from our government or media is truly as it seems.
 When I went home that night, I fired up the computer and began Asking Jeeves about conspiracy theories.
 For you young 'uns, "Ask Jeeves" was the go-to search engine before Google came around.

 Some theories were pretty outlandish, and I dismissed them immediately, but some of them still make me doubt the "official story."
 Heck, some of the conspiracy theories from 15 years ago (or 6 months ago) have wound up being true!